clux/facemaulers/planar/argentil-peak.md

 1 Barbarian **Iron Golem** (Brute/Glass: 150 HP, double DMG - Use Rage Mechanic + Brutal Crit + 1HP revive)
 1 Ceric  **Deathpact Angel** (Brute/Artillery: Holy Aura - blind attacked when CON save failures, EarthQuake (if not attacked))

-End: save point.
+## End Part 1
+Save point || Continue to Arena.
 Maybe bail here if it's boring, or it's getting late.
 Leave the second half for another time.

-## End Part 1
 LOOT.
 1 Wish stone for the Ring of Wishes.

 ## Arena of Anguish
-Kite-fest.
+Kite-fest if they continue.

 - 2x **Planetars** drop down (insect plague if overly kited)
 - 8x **Couatl** constrict attacking infantry

+> Now here's something new!
+These Planetars were twins of one of Annam's mistresses.
+They celestials behemoths embody my two biggest fears that don't involve kissing.
+> Trying to run away from a good spanking has never been good form.

 ## Cannibal Canyon
 Mirage Arcane (illusion) in this area.
 Difficult terrain.

 - 5x **Spring Eladrin** Longbow artillery.
-Oto's Dance.
+Otto's Dance.
 Tasha's Laugthers.
 Fey Step.
 - 1x **Archdruid** Boss/Brute (sunbeam + animal shape **Brontosaurus**, then Feeblemind / Hold Person)

 ## Tower of Torment